robrogers3/larajet/README.md

 Larajet is a mail transport for Laravel.
 It is a MailJet integration package.
 Much like Mailgun, this allows for sending Mail via the mailjet api (based on Mailjet API v3.)
 It supports Mailables and Notifables.

-[Sboo](https://github.com/sboo) had already done a lot of the heavy lifting.

 ## Install

 Via Composer